March 31, 1930, a date that will live in…minor notoriety?

-To recap: the Hollywood of the 1910s and 20s was seen by some influential leaders as a den of sin, with such a view seemingly confirmed by the endless cycle of national scandals involving Hollywood personalities, chiefly Fatty Arbuckle’s murder trial.
-The Helen Lovejoys of the world screamed “Won’t someone please think of the children!”
+To recap: the Hollywood of the 1910s and 20s was seen by some influential leaders as a den of sin.
+Such a view was seemingly confirmed by the endless cycle of national scandals involving Hollywood personalities, chiefly Fatty Arbuckle’s murder trial.
+The Helen Lovejoys of the world screamed: “Won’t someone please think of the children!”
 The politicians stumped about religion and corruption and gettin’ right with Jesus and all that.
 And the film studio heads all came away sufficiently spooked by the threat of federal legislation imposing strict censorship laws.

 Religious leaders were still pissed because, well, the films were still dirty and clearly no one was thinking of the poor children.

 So, in 1927 Hays released a set of 11 “Don’ts” (e.g., no foul language, no nudity or even hint of nudity) and 25 “Be Carefuls” (e.g., don’t be too critical of public institution, don’t impugn the sanctity of marriage).
 But directors like Cecile B. Demille and Howard Hughes more or less said “Fuck that!” and made whatever they wanted to.

 Religious leaders were again displeased, and finally took matters into their own hands.

 Martin Quigley and Reverend Daniel A. Lord, the former a Catholic publisher of an influential movie trade publication and the latter a Catholic theologian, took Hays’ set of “Don’ts” and “Be Carefuls” and converted them into what they called the Motion Picture Production Code.
 It was basically the same as Hays 1927 guidelines but with more specific detail and an addendum addressing the moral acceptability of film advertising materials.
 The studio heads signed off on it, and on March 31, 1930, the MPDDA agreed to abide by the Code.